winesapOS/winesapOS/README.md

 Upon first login, the "winesapOS First-Time Setup" wizard will launch.
 It will help set up graphics drivers, the locale, time zone, and more.
 It is highly recommended to complete this on the first boot.
 Then reboot before using winesapOS to provide the best experience.

-If using the recommended defaults of the first-time setup and after rebooting, press the enter/return key (the bottom-right key on the virtual keyboard) on the login screen for passwordless login.
+If using the recommended defaults of the first-time setup and after rebooting, press the enter/return key (on a handheld with a touchscreen, tap the "Password" field to display the virtual keyboard) on the login screen for passwordless login.

 #### Custom Builds